thirtybees/thememanager/README.md

 #### Long Term

-* Add a configuration to the module that is json driven to allow more options in the theme.
+* Add a configuration to the module that is json driven to allow more options in the theme